21 books every man should read at least once

 The Brothers Karamazov by Fyodor Dostoevsky

-The Brothers Karamazov is one of the most important pieces of classic Russian literature, but also an incredibly transformative book that can change the way you live.
+The Brothers Karamazov is one of the most important pieces of classic literature, but also an incredibly transformative book that might just change the way you live.

 In this must-read book, Dostoevsky portrays human experience through the story of Fyodor Pavlovich Karamazov and his three sons – Dmitri, Ivan, and Alyosha.

-Set during both a golden age and a tragic turning point in Russian culture, read this to witness a changing country and think about where you are in your own life, too.
+Set during both a golden age and a monumental turning point in the author’s culture, read this to witness a changing country and think about where you are in your own life, too.

 Your Money or Your Life by Vicki Robin and Joe Dominguez

-This finance classic is perhaps the best reminder in a book of what money is really for: life.
+This finance classic is perhaps the best reminder of what money is really for: life.
 If you read one personal finance book, I’d recommend choosing this one.

 Your Money or Your Life is not just about managing money, it’s also about creating a life you love.
 And that’s something worth thinking about as early (and regularly) as possible.